robojeb/pcg_rand/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/pcg_rand.svg)](https://crates.io/crates/pcg_rand)
 ![License](https://img.shields.io/crates/l/rustc-serialize.svg)

-To use this library add
+To use this library add the following to your `Cargo.toml`

 ```
 pcg_rand = "0.7.0"
 ```

 PCG stands for Permuted Congruential generators.
 They are a simple family of random number generators which use the much denounced Linear Congruential